How to Withdraw Your Child From School Mid-Year in the NWT

 1. Secure Academic Records First

 Before sending your withdrawal notification, request copies of your child's current academic records — report cards, assessment results, IEP documentation (if applicable), and any standardised test scores.
-Once you've formally withdrawn, accessing these records may become slower or more complicated.
-You have the legal right to these documents, but it's pragmatically easier to request them while your child is still enrolled.
+Once you've formally withdrawn, accessing these records may become slower or more complicated, so request and retain copies while your child is still enrolled.

 For children with special needs, this step is critical.
 Request the complete IEP file, educational assessments, specialist reports, and any inclusive education support documentation.
 These records inform your homeschool learning plan and may be needed if you seek assessments from external professionals.